awsdocs/amazon-ec2-user-guide/doc_source/ebs-describing-volumes.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

 1. In the navigation pane, choose **Volumes**\.

-1. \(Optional\) Use the **Filter** options in the Search bar to display only the volumes that interest you\.
-For example, if you know the instance ID you want to see volumes for, go to the Search bar and choose **Instance ID** from the filter menu, then choose the instance ID you want from the list provided\.
+1. \(Optional\) Use the filter options in the search field to display only the volumes that interest you\.
+For example, if you know the instance ID, **Instance ID** from the search field menu, and then choose the instance ID from the list provided\.
 To remove a filter, choose it again\.

-1. To view more information about a volume, select it\.
+1. Select the volume\.

 1. In the details pane, you can inspect the information provided about the volume\. **Attachment information** shows the instance ID this volume is attached to and the device name under which it is attached\.

-1. \(Optional\) Choose the **Attachment information** link to view instance details\.
+1. \(Optional\) Choose the **Attachment information** link to view additional details about the instance\.

 **To view the EBS volumes that are attached to an instance using the console**